brahmcapoor/Mercury/Proposal.md

 9. *(Stretch)* Have the bot trawl synonyms of the words in the mention to understand what the user wants using nltk
 10. *(Stretch)* Build a custom synonym trawler
 11. *(Stretch)* If the bot doesn't understand the user's tweet, use the cleverbot API to make a clever response
+12. *(Stretch)* Have the bot occasionally post pictures of how it's feeling
+13. *(Stretch)* Give the bot a 'wakeup' and 'sleep' time to give the impression it actually sleeps at nightl Have these times change based on its mood.
+14. *(Stretch)* Time dependent tweets

 ###Estimated Timeline